Mmelro/AssignmentSPA/README.md.txt

 DATABASE

-Access PostgreSQL by running the following command in your SQL shell: psql -U postgres -h 127.0.0.1 -W

-This will prompt you for your PostgreSQL password.

-Create the database: Run the following SQL command to create the securities_db database:
-CREATE DATABASE securities_db;

-Once the database is created, create the necessary tables by running the following SQL commands in PostgreSQL:
-CREATE TABLE securities(ticker VARCHAR(10) PRIMARY KEY,security_name VARCHAR(255) NOT NULL,sector VARCHAR(100),country VARCHAR(100),trend NUMERIC(3, 2));
-CREATE TABLE prices (id SERIAL PRIMARY KEY,ticker VARCHAR(10) REFERENCES securities(ticker) ON DELETE CASCADE,date DATE NOT NULL,close_price NUMERIC(10, 2),volume BIGINT);

-Now, you just have to seed the database. run the seed.js script after creating the tables - on the project root folder, open the command prompt and run the following command: node backend/database/seed.js
+run the createAndSeed.js script on the project root folder, open the command prompt and run the following command: node backend/database/createAndSeed.js

+Now, to run the server, in your project root folder, run the following command on the shell: node backend/server.js

-The server should start on http://localhost:3000
+The server should start on http://localhost:4000

 ATTENTION: in assignment/backend/db.js, the following piece of code must be changed to meet your PostgresSQL database password (if it's not defined, you just have to type: "password: '',"